ibm-cloud-docs/power-iaas/pricing.md

 | 81-100%                       | 20% |       $.85      |
 {: caption="Table 2.
 Tiered discounts example" caption-side="top"}

-In this usage example, if you left the {{site.data.keyword.powerSys_notm}} instance running for the entire month, your total bill would be $962.53.
+In this usage example, if you leave the {{site.data.keyword.powerSys_notm}} instance running for the entire month, your total bill would be $962.53.
 The discounts result in a monthly savings of 10%, compared to the hourly rate.

 ## Base instance prices
 {: #pricing-base-instance-prices}